lwdStudio/lwdSite3/api/README.md

 yarn build
 ```

 I recommend to use PM2 to manage your process.
-Head to [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) to learn how to use it.
+Head to [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) to learn how to use it.

-I have provided ```ecosystem.config.js``` file for pm2.
-It already configure Strapi to start with production environment.
-If you have pm2 installed, you can use this command to start and management your Strapi backend:
+I have provided this ```ecosystem.config.js``` file for PM2.
+It configure Strapi to start with production environment.

+When you have have installed PM2, you can use this command to start and management your Strapi backend:
 ```bash
 pm2 start ecosystem.config.js
 ```